dechamps/FlexASIO/src/README.md

 2017 toolchain native CMake support.

-FlexASIO uses a CMake "superbuild" system (in `/src`) to automatically build the [tinytoml][] and [PortAudio][] dependencies before building FlexASIO itself.
+FlexASIO uses a CMake "superbuild" system (in `/src`) to automatically build the dependencies (most notably [PortAudio][]) before building FlexASIO itself.
 These dependencies are pulled in as git submodules.

-If you want to handle the dependencies yourself, you can build FlexASIO in isolation from `/src/flexasio`.
+It is strongly recommended to use the superbuild system.
+Providing dependencies manually is quite tedious because FlexASIO uses a highly modular structure that relies on many small subprojects.

-In any case, the FlexASIO CMake build system will download the [ASIO SDK][] for you automatically at configure time.
+Note that the ASIOUtil build system will download the [ASIO SDK][] for you automatically at configure time.

 ## Packaging